dddrrreee/cs240lx-25spr/labs/15-elf-dynamic-linker/README.md

 ## Live Notes

 - If you are getting multiple definitions error on `1-my-elf-loader`, `git pull` and try again (`fat32_ls` is now gone.
 Sorry 😥)
+- Make sure you add the base address when locating dynamic sections!

 ## Background 1: How we ran programs on Raspberry Pi so far